skullzmedia/phoenix-improved/src/content/blog/how-to-play-and-win-at-goa-casino.md

 From popular games to smart tips, we’ll cover everything you need to know to have fun – and maybe walk out with more than you came in with.

 ## 🎲 Are Casinos Legal in Goa?
 Yes!
 Casino gaming is legal in Goa, and it’s one of the only states in India where you can enjoy a full-on casino experience.
-You’ll find both offshore casinos (on boats in the Mandovi River) and land-based casinos like [Phoenix Casino](https://www.phoenixcasino.in/), especially around tourist hotspots like Candolim, Panaji, and North Goa.
+You’ll find both offshore casinos (on boats in the Mandovi River) and land-based casinos like [Phoenixx Casino](https://www.phoenixcasino.in/), especially around tourist hotspots like Candolim, Panaji, and North Goa.

 ## 🎰 Top Casino Games for Beginners
 If you’re new to casinos, start with games that are simple to understand and easy to play.
 Here are the most beginner-friendly games you'll find at any casino in Goa: